guinatal/loading.js/README.md

 ```javascript
 loading.close();
 ```

 ## Check loading

-It returns true if the loading is initialized and false if not.
+It returns true if the loading is initialized and false if it's not.

 ```javascript
 loading.exists();